tslumley/skat-big-code/README.md

 skat-big.R: Lanczos algorithm, using the 'svd' package

-srht.R: algorithms based on sampling, both stochastic SVD and Lanczos algorithm with randomized trace estimator.
+srht.R: algorithms based on sampling, stochastic SVD and randomized trace estimator.

 skat-sim2: example of simulations with the code.
 Uses Gary Chen's MaCS simulator (https://github.com/gchen98/macs) to make the data